Identifying and Using Evidence-Based/Informed Resources to Address MCH Issues

 - Searching for Research Evidence in Public Health.
 Date Developed: Unknown.
 Source: National Collaborating Centre for Methods and Tools.
 Type: Interactive Modules.
 Length: Self-Paced.

 - Understanding Research Evidence.
-Date Developed: 12/01/2014.
+Developed: 2014.
 Source: National Collaborating Centre for Methods and Tools.
 Type: 19 Online Videos.
 Length: Self-Paced.

 Other Professional Trainings